About the Network

 Our vision is that all refugees settling in Queensland have access to the right care, at the right time and in the right place to ensure they have the best possible health and well being.

-The Network is a “network of networks” and includes regional networks and topic specific working groups, as well as other key policy stakeholders such as representatives of the government and the community.
+The Network includes regional networks, topic specific working groups and key policy stakeholders such as representatives of the government and the community.
 It provides a strategic platform to feed advice to government about key issues experienced at the community and service level, and advocate for and develop options for solutions for identified problems.

 - Be a central point of reference for refugee health matters to facilitate information sharing and partnerships across Queensland

 - Provide strategic advice to State Government departments including the development of formal submissions to Government to aid policy development to affect systemic change

 - Support regional networks, working and advisory groups

 - Maintain communications, develop and disseminate resources to Network members

 - Represent Queensland on Refugee Health Network of Australia (RHeaNA)

 - Support and develop research relevant to refugee health across Queensland.

 The Network utilises the second Refugee Health and Wellbeing Policy and Action Plan (2022-2027).